Onogi/IntegratingCGMwithGP/README.md

 These are the R and Rcpp scripts developed for illustration of crop growth models (CGMs) and genomic prediction-assisted CGMs in "Integration of crop growth models and genomic prediction" by Akio Onogi, a chapter of "Genomic prediction of complex traits" editted by Nour Ahmadi and Jerome Bartholomé.

-The files and figures in the chapter correspond as follows.
+The files and figures in the chapter correspond with each other as follows.

 DVRmodel.R                 : Figure 3.
 DVRmodel.cpp               : Figure 4.